 Students will NOT be allowed to take the QET if they are absent from the briefing session.

-Please refer to the step-by-step guide here.
+Please refer to the registration guide here.

-- Students should register for their briefing session from 19 June to 29 June 2023 here, using their full names (as in Passport/NRIC), along with their NUS email address.
+- Students should register for their briefing session from 15 June to 22 June 2026 here, using their full names (as in Passport/NRIC), along with their NUS email address.

 Before attending the briefing session, students must: